Wall-Go/WallGoMatrix/README.md

 ### Requirements

-WallGoMatrix is written in Wolfram Mathematica, and depends on the Mathematica package GroupMath.
+WallGoMatrix is written in the Wolfram Mathematica language, and depends on the Mathematica package GroupMath.
 It has been tested on the following versions.

 - [Mathematica](https://www.wolfram.com/mathematica/) versions 12.x, 13.x and 14.x
     - [GroupMath](https://renatofonseca.net/groupmath) version 1.1.2